qtumproject/qtumcore-lib/docs/transaction.md

 There are a series of methods used for serialization:
 - `toObject`: Returns a plain JavaScript object with no methods and enough information to fully restore the state of this transaction.
 Using other serialization methods (except for `toJSON`) will cause a some information to be lost.
 - `toJSON`: Will be called when using `JSON.stringify` to return JSON-encoded string using the output from `toObject`.
-- `toString` or `uncheckedSerialize`: Returns an hexadecimal serialization of the transaction, in the [serialization format for QTUM](https://bitcoin.org/en/developer-reference#raw-transaction-format).
+- `toString` or `uncheckedSerialize`: Returns an hexadecimal serialization of the transaction
 - `serialize`: Does a series of checks before serializing the transaction
 - `inspect`: Returns a string with some information about the transaction (currently a string formatted as `<Transaction 000...000>`, that only shows the serialized value of the transaction.
 - `toBuffer`: Serializes the transaction for sending over the wire in the QTUM network
 - `toBufferWriter`: Uses an already existing BufferWriter to copy over the serialized transaction

 ## Serialization Checks
-When serializing, the bitcore library performs a series of checks.
+When serializing, the qtumcore library performs a series of checks.
 These can be disabled by providing an object to the `serialize` method with the checks that you'll like to skip.
 - `disableLargeFees` avoids checking that the fee is no more than `Transaction.FEE_PER_KB * Transaction.FEE_SECURITY_MARGIN * size_in_kb`.
 - `disableSmallFees` avoids checking that the fee is less than `Transaction.FEE_PER_KB * size_in_kb / Transaction.FEE_SECURITY_MARGIN`.
 - `disableIsFullySigned` does not check if all inputs are fully signed
 - `disableDustOutputs` does not check for dust outputs being generated
 - `disableMoreOutputThanInput` avoids checking that the sum of the output amounts is less than or equal to the sum of the amounts for the outputs being spent in the transaction

-These are the current default values in the bitcore library involved on these checks:
+These are the current default values in the qtumcore library involved on these checks:
 - `Transaction.FEE_PER_KB`: `10000` (satoshis per kilobyte)
 - `Transaction.FEE_SECURITY_MARGIN`: `15`
 - `Transaction.DUST_AMOUNT`: `546` (satoshis)